vikie1/get-git-metadata/Readme.md

 # Introduction
-This tool is used to print out the metadata of a repository given the URL.
+This tool is used to print out information about a repository given the URL.

 # Requirements
 You should have the following installed: